Web Similarity in Sets of Search Terms using Database Queries: Web Distribution and Web Code

 \begin{lemma} The function $EG_{\max}$ is upper semicomputable but not computable. \end{lemma}

 \begin{theorem} $EG_{\max}(X) = \max_{x \in X} \{K(e(X)|e(x))\}$ up to an additive logarithmic term $O(\log \max_{x \in X} \{K(e(X)|e(x))\})$ which we ignore in the sequel. \end{theorem}

 To obtain the NWD we must normalize $EG_{\max}$.
 Let us give some intuition first.
-Suppose $X,Y \in {\cal X} \setminus S$.
+Suppose $X,Y \in {\cal X}$ with $|X|,|Y| \geq 2$.
 If the web events $e(x)$'s are more or less the same for all $x \in X$ then we consider the members of $X$ very similar to each other.
 If the web events $e(y)$'s are very different for different $y \in Y$ then we consider the members of $Y$ to be very different from one another.
-Yet for certain $X$ and $Y$ depending on the cardinalities and the size of the web events of the members we can have $EG_{\max}(X)=EG_{\max}(Y)$.
+Yet for certain such $X$ and $Y$ depending on the cardinalities of $X$ and $Y$ and the cardinalities of the web events of the members of $X$ and $Y$ we can have $EG_{\max}(X)=EG_{\max}(Y)$.
 That is to say, the similarity is dependent on size.
 Therefore, to express similarity of the elements in a set $X$ we need to normalize $EG_{\max}(X)$ using the cardinality of $X$ and the events of its members.
-Expressing the normalized values on a scale of 0 to 1 allows us to express the degree in which all elements of a set are alike.
+Expressing the normalized values allows us to express the degree in which all elements of a set are alike.
 Then we can compare truly different sets.